Daily Motivation for Retirees Who Want To Live Their Best Life!

 Try:

-– creating a calm reading corner
+- Create a quiet reading corner

 Try:

-– visiting a new town
+- Visit a new town

-– exploring a museum
+- Explore a museum

-– dining somewhere new
+- Eat somewhere new

-– taking a scenic walk in a new park
+- Walk in a different park

 10. Celebrate Your Growth, Not Just Your Achievements

-– one thing you learned
+- One thing you learned

-– one thing you enjoyed
+- One thing you enjoyed

-– one thing you’re proud of
+- One thing you feel proud of

 How To Stay Physically Active in Retirement